Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 - Open source software to create ArchiMate models
 - Easily and intuitively create all ArchiMate elements, relations and views
 - Initially funded by JISC (UK)

-Note:
-Actively maintained: version 5.5 published in January 2025
+- Actively maintained: version 5.5 published in January 2025

 ---

 ## Work done

-- Motivation: use MS models to analyze information systems
+- Motivation: use MS models to analyze information systems for customers
-- Archi models created
+- Archi models created for:
   - GSBPM and GAMSO
     - using business functions
   - CSDA